-Kazan in winter: a travel guide
+Kazan in Winter: the ultimate travel guide

 Kazan in winter embraces the snowy and harsh cold weather that Russian winters are famous for.
 In fact, it was one of the coldest places I visited on my Russian trip, comparable with my visit to Murmansk that lies above the Arctic circle.